nabeel-oz/qlik-py-tools/docs/scikit-learn.md

 This is something where Qlik natively works well; bringing together data from multiple sources, deriving new dimensions and measures and structuring the data into a single table.
 This table should provide us one row for each sample, with columns for the target and all the features being provided to predict the target.

-The first input to our model is the training dataset.
-If testing and evaluation needs to be done on the same dataset, we will split the data when setting up the model.
+The first input to our model is this training dataset.
+If testing and evaluation needs to be done on the same dataset, this SSE can automate the process of splitting the data into training and testing subsets.

 ![training and testing data](images/sklearn-pre-01.png)